CORIANDER Overview Information

 Coriander is LIKELY SAFE in food amounts and POSSIBLY SAFE for most people when taken by mouth in appropriate medicinal amounts.

 Coriander can cause some side effects, including allergic reactions and increased sensitivity to the sun.
 Increased sensitivity to the sun might put you at greater risk for sunburns and skin cancer.
 Avoid sunlight.
 Wear sunblock and protective clothing outside, especially if you are light-skinned.

 There is one report of severe diarrhea, stomach pain, darkened skin, depression, lapse of menstruation, and dehydration in a woman who took 200 mL of a 10% coriander extract for 7 days.

 When coriander comes in contact with the skin, it can cause skin irritation and inflammation.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of coriander during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking coriander if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of coriander depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for coriander.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.